Startr/WEB-Sage.Education-docs/docs/tutorials/integrations/browser-search-engine.md

 webui your search query
 ```

-This command will redirect you to the Open WebUI interface with your search results.
+This command will redirect you to the Sage WebUI interface with your search results.

 ## Troubleshooting

 If you encounter any issues, check the following:

-- Ensure the `WEBUI_URL` is correctly configured and points to a valid Open WebUI instance.
+- Ensure the `WEBUI_URL` is correctly configured and points to a valid Sage WebUI instance.
 - Double-check that the search engine URL format is correctly entered in your browser settings.
-- Confirm your internet connection is active and that the Open WebUI service is running smoothly.
+- Confirm your internet connection is active and that the Sage WebUI service is running smoothly.